rapidez/docs/src/4.x/faq.md

 ## Why is it so fast?

 > Because Rapidez does not use the Magento frontend stack.
-Just Laravel, which queries the Magento database directly, and GraphQL for other parts like the cart and checkout.
-Category filters are so fast because of InstantSearch, which uses Elasticsearch as a database.
-For the smooth page transitions, Rapidez uses Turbo.
+Just Laravel on top of the Magento database through Laravel Eloquent for catalog data and GraphQL for other parts like the cart and checkout.
+Category filters are so fast because of InstantSearch which uses Elasticsearch.
+For the smooth page transitions Rapidez uses Turbo.

 ## Why headless and not a PWA?